ToposInstitute/CT-corpus/README.md

 Tom Leinster's book is CC 4.0 BY in the arxiv.
 Adding both pdf and tex source from https://arxiv.org/format/1612.09375

+We have permission from both Emily Riehl and Rob Goldblatt to use their books for experiments extracting math concepts.

+Riehl's book "Category Theory in Context", was published in November 2016 by Dover Publications.
+Emily hosts a free PDF copy of her book [here](https://emilyriehl.github.io/files/context.pdf), see her [page](https://math.jhu.edu/~eriehl/context/).

+Goldblatt's book

-Harold Simmons book, "An Introduction to Category Theory", version from 2010. license not known, available from https://dl.icdst.org/pdfs/files3/589bdb0ed138159a2b3e5ccb4268a9f9.pdf
+Harold Simmon's book, "An Introduction to Category Theory", version from 2010. license not known, available from https://dl.icdst.org/pdfs/files3/589bdb0ed138159a2b3e5ccb4268a9f9.pdf

 See the corpus of TAC (Theory and Applications of Categories) at https://github.com/ToposInstitute/tac-corpus and